Tag: curse

 That’s exactly what happens, too.
 The priests, the (false) prophets, and the people heard the words of Jeremiah.
 They were very unhappy.
 “We’re fine.”
 “The [false] prophets say we’re good.”
 “The [false] prophets say that God will only bless us.”
 “God wouldn’t really do that to us.
 We’re the People of God.”

 Perhaps God is allowing COVID-19 to show what is truly important…a deep and meaningful with God.
-That same relationship in turn would create deep and meaningful with .
+That same relationship in turn would create deep and meaningful relationships with others.

 Yet, there are those who still call this God’s curse as a result of sinful behaviors, though as this is global, it is unlikely (based on Biblical examples).
 Others look at this as a huge cultural shift that will transform human behaviors and relations for some time to come.
 They are probably correct.
 Others are looking at this as a troubling time, but insist on trying to return to pre-COVID-19 ways either too early, or without weighing all the consequences.